Sparse Autoencoder Features for Classifications and Transferability: Behavioral (Action) Prediction

 This section examines whether smaller models can predict the output correctness ("action") of larger, instruction-tuned models in knowledge-intensive QA tasks.
 This relates to \emph{scalable oversight}, where a smaller, interpretable model monitors a more capable system.
 We focus on predicting the \texttt{9B-IT} model's behavior using features from smaller models and assess the impact of context fidelity.

 \paragraph{Goal and Motivation:} We aim to determine whether smaller and/or base models (\texttt{Gemma 2-2B, 9B}) can predict their own behavior or that of a larger and/or fine-tuned model (\texttt{9B-IT}) on knowledge-based QA tasks, based on correct or incorrect factual information.
 This aligns with a \emph{scalable oversight} scenario, where a smaller model monitors a more capable system when they share the same corpus and architecture. \paragraph{Datasets:} We use the entity-based knowledge conflicts in question answering dataset \cite{longpre2022entitybasedknowledgeconflictsquestion}, which provides binary correctness labels for model responses.
 Open-ended generation is performed with \emph{vllm} \cite{kwon2023efficient}, and answers are scored using \emph{inspect ai} \cite{UKGovernmentBEIS_inspect_ai} with GPT-4o-mini as the grader. \paragraph{Experimental Design and Results:} We focus on predicting \texttt{9B-IT}'s output correctness.
-For a given model $M$ (\texttt{2B, 9B, 9B-IT}): \begin{enumerate}[itemsep=-1.7pt,topsep=1.5pt] \item We generate open-ended answers to prompts using the model. \item We use \texttt{GPT-4o-mini-0718} to label each answer as correct or incorrect. \item We extract pretrained SAE activations from the input question, with and without provided contexts. \item We train a logistic regression model to predict the binary correctness label from these extracted features. \end{enumerate}
+For a given model $M$ (\texttt{2B, 9B, 9B-IT}): \textbf{1)} We generate open-ended answers to prompts using the model. \textbf{2)} We use \texttt{GPT-4o-mini-0718} to label each answer as correct or incorrect. \textbf{3)} We extract pretrained SAE activations from the input question, with and without provided contexts. \textbf{4)} We train a logistic regression model to predict the binary correctness label from these extracted features.

 We also perform cross-model prediction (e.g., \texttt{2B} predicting \texttt{9B}'s correctness), similar to \cite{binder2024lookinginwardlanguagemodels}.
 We fix the SAE width to 16K and compare the quality of predictions using full SAE binarized approach to those using the Top-$N$ mean difference feature method, and analyze auto-interpretable descriptions of features to understand if similar explanations are shared in the top features across models.
+Figure~\ref{fig:action} summarizes the macro F1 scores across several conditions from the \emph{NQ-Swap} and \emph{inspect\_evals} datasets: Original context, Question Swap, and Subject Swap.
+Key findings: